An Experience You Can’t Get Anywhere Else

 Mark your calendars for the 2015 Lucas Oil NHRA Nationals!
 It’s coming to Brainerd International Raceway Aug.
 20-23!

 The NHRA features the world’s best drag racers, the fastest cars, the most insane race fans and an experience like no other.
-Watch for advance tickets to go on sale and save a bundle!

 At center stage is four days of ground-pounding, lightning-fast, blow-your-mind drag racing.
 Every household name in drag racing competes at the NHRA Nationals on BIR’s world-renown track – the fastest drag strip in the country.
 Names like John Force, Tony Schumacher, Larry Dixon, Ron Capps, Antron Brown, Brandon Bernstein, Cruz and Tony Pedregon, and Minnesotans Greg Anderson and Jason Line push themselves and their cars to the limits as they compete for a world championship in the Mello Yello Drag Racing Series.
+And this year’s race features the return of Pro Stock Motorcycle, always a fan favorite at BIR!

 This kind of racing isn’t for the faint of heart.
 The Top Fuel Dragsters get down the quarter-mile track in less than 4 seconds at speeds over 300 mph.
 They crank out 10,000 horsepower along the way.
 Blink at the wrong time and they’re long gone.